grishnagkh/vqmetric/README.md

 **************************************************************************/

-current implementation uses opencv, so make sure dev versions are installed to compile
+current implementation uses opencv 2.4.8.0, so make sure dev headers are installed properly, maybe you'll have to use an own build script...